Machine learning in wastewater treatment: insights from modelling a pilot denitrification reactor: Introduction

-The Veas WWTP, located at Slemmestad in the Inner Oslo fjord, is the largest WWTP in Norway.
+The Veas WWTP, located at Slemmestad in the Inner Oslofjord, is the largest WWTP in Norway.
 The plant serves approximately 640,000 residents and industry in the greater Oslo region, treating a nutrient load equivalent to 800,000 people.
 Authorities mandate that Veas, as an annual average, remove 70\% of the nitrogen, 90\% of the phosphorous and 75\% of the organic carbon from the wastewater before releasing it to the fjord.

 Figure \ref{fig:veas} presents a simplified flow chart of the process at Veas.
-Nitrogen bound to particulates, carbon and phosphorous is separated in the precipitation and sedimentation processes, whilst soluble nitrogen and carbon are removed through two biogeochemical processes; nitrification and denitrification.
-Nitrification is the biological oxidation of ammonium to nitrate in the presence of oxygen and inorganic carbon.
-Denitrification is the reduction of nitrate to molecular nitrogen in the absence of oxygen, using organic carbon (controlled exogenous addition of methanol at Veas).
+Nitrogen bound to particulates, along with carbon and phosphorus, is removed through precipitation and sedimentation, while soluble nitrogen and carbon are metabolized via two biogeochemical processes: nitrification and denitrification.
+Both processes are operated as stationary biofilm systems, using expanded clay as the carrier material.
+Nitrification is an autotrophic, aerobic process that oxidizes ammonium to nitrate in the presence of oxygen and inorganic carbon.
+Denitrification is a heterotrophic, anoxic process reducing nitrate to dinitrogen gas, achieved at Veas through the controlled addition of methanol as an external electron donor.

 Veas has installed two pilot reactors to experiment with various process optimizations for denitrification.
 One pilot functions as a reference and is operated similarly to the main process.
 Data from this pilot has been gathered over a period of 5.5 months and forms the basis of the machine learning (ML) analysis in this paper.
+While this dataset is from a very limited period, the pilot study provides a controlled environment with consistent sensor data and no feedback loop, in contrast to the process in the full-scale plant.
 Eventually, the goal is to have a data-driven simulation, or a digital twin, of the actual physical treatment process.
 An accurate model can then be used to test different strategies and optimise the denitrification process, specifically regarding the amount of added chemicals.
 Details on the treatment process at Veas and the pilot reactors in particular are given in Appendix \ref{sec:veas_detailed}.

 As artificial intelligence (AI), and ML in particular, has been attracting increasingly more interest from both the research community and the general public in recent years, wastewater treatment has stood out as an appealing application area for this technology.
 Zhang et al.\ \cite{zhang2023artificial} found that the number of yearly research papers on AI for wastewater treatment grew from less than 100 in 2015 to over 600 in 2022.
 All modern wastewater treatment plants collect data, albeit of varying quality and quantity, for monitoring and operational support.
 Furthermore, since wastewater treatment generally is a public service, the operations and data of the plant are usually more available for researchers than that of other industries.
 On the other hand, wastewater treatment is a complicated and challenging process, as exemplified by the description of the Veas process in Appendix \ref{sec:veas_detailed}.